3-Day Sweet Potato Diet: Is It Good For Weight Loss?

 In addition to the above nutrients, these carbohydrates are also rich in antioxidants that defend our bodies against free radicals.
 In case you didn’t know, free radicals are unstable molecules that can damage DNA and trigger inflammation.
 If left unchecked, they can damage body cells, including triggering cardiovascular and inflammatory diseases, cataract, and cancer (9).

-May help control blood sugar levels
+Help control blood sugar levels

 This is especially beneficial to people with diabetes.
 Since this carbohydrate-rich food has a high fiber content, it can slow down the absorption of sugar and help improve blood sugar levels (6); thus diabetes patients could be encouraged to have at least a serving of sweet potatoes a day.